-- ➤ Measure A Administered by RCTC, Measure A is a half-cent sales tax for transportation approved by the voters in 2009 for a 30-year period. - Mobile Source Air Pollution Reduction Review Committee (MSRC) MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - > Other local sources may include passenger fares, leases, or local agency or private partnerships.
+- ➤ Measure A Administered by RCTC, Measure A is a half-cent sales tax for transportation approved by the voters in 2009 for a 30-year period. - Mobile Source Air Pollution Reduction Review Committee (MSRC) MSRC has provided discretionary funding first mile/last mile bicycle and pedestrian improvements and for transportation demand management projects such as rideshare and special events to mitigate the impacts caused by mobile source emissions. - Other local sources may include passenger fares, leases, or local agency or private partnerships.

-4.1 Operating and Capital Budget - FY 2023/24
+4.1 Operating and Capital Budget - FY 2024/25

-Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2023/24.
+Table 4.0 at the end of this chapter provides a summary of the total operating and capital funding requests by revenue source and project for FY 2024/25.

-Total operating expenses for FY 2023/24 is estimated at \$55.0 million, combined for the vanpool and rail programs, which represents an increase of about 19% from FY 2022/23 primarily due to increasing Metrolink costs, station security, and the Metrolink working capital loan request.
+Total operating expenses for FY 2024/25 is estimated at \$59.3 million, combined for the vanpool and rail programs, which represents an increase of about 8% from FY 2023/24 primarily due to increasing Metrolink costs and station security.

-Total capital programming for FY 2023/24 is \$17.5 million is primarily for RCTC's Metrolink capital obligation which accounts for \$15.7 million, with other capital needs for station rehabilitation and continued CV Rail planning.
+Total capital programming for FY 2024/25 is \$81.1 million and consists of \$41.7 million for CV Rail, \$21.4 million for RCTC's Metrolink capital obligation, \$17.0 million for the PVL Double Track Project, and \$1.0 million for station rehabilitation.
 Project descriptions and justifications for each capital project are found in Table 4.0A at the end of this chapter.

-The FY 2023/24 operating and capital plans are fully funded.
+The FY 2024/25 operating and capital plans are fully funded.
 State and local revenues typically comprise the largest revenue sources and federal funds are maximized as much as possible.
 Should revenue projections change significantly throughout the year, service and capital plans will be modified, as needed.